 The IT domain model has 135 types (2,219 code values in 22 enumerated types and 113 other types) and 540 property elements.
 The IT domain has been harmonized with the CBRN, Immigration, Maritime, and Screening domains to eliminate redundancies of types and to enforce standardization in the representation of types across these domains.
 IT domain data elements have been and will continue to be harmonized with other domains in upcoming versions of the NIEM model.

-Download the current release of the NIEM model, NIEM 3.2, to learn more.
+Download the current release of the NIEM model to learn more.

 CBP implemented an interoperable web service for the International Trade dataset processed through the CBP Automated Commercial Environment (ACE) system.
 The ACE system uses a NIEM-conformant Information Exchange Package Documentation (IEPD) based mostly on trade data defined in the IT domain data model.
 The interoperable web service is used to share the trade data with 40 Partnering Government Agencies (PGA) for various enforcement purposes.